LeoVacher/LeoVacher.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 After a [master's degree](https://master-physique.univ-grenoble-alpes.fr/le-programme/master-psc/) in particle physics and cosmology at the University Grenoble-Alpes, I am currently a PHD student at the Institut de recherche en astrophysique et planétologie ([IRAP](https://www.irap.omp.eu)) in Toulouse since 2020.
-You can find my full CV [here](files/CV.pdf).
+You can find a detailled CV [here](files/CV.pdf).

 My research interests are centered on observational cosmology, gravitation theory and galactic astrophysics.
 In this framework, I am an active member of the LiteBIRD and the Euclid collaborations.